tomedio/pdf-watermark/README.md

 # PDF Watermark

-A PHP library for adding text and image watermarks to PDF files using Ghostscript.
+A PHP library for adding text and image watermarks to PDF files using FPDI.

 ## Features